Venezuelan equine encephalitis virus: Vaccine

-There is an inactivated vaccine containing the C-84 strain for VEEV that is used to immunize horses.
-Another vaccine, containing the TC-83 strain, is only used on humans in military and laboratory positions that risk contracting the virus.
+There is an inactivated vaccine containing the C-84 strain for VEE virus that is used to immunize horses.
+Another vaccine, containing the TC-83 strain, is used on humans in military and laboratory positions who risk contracting the virus.
 The human vaccine can result in side effects and does not fully immunize the patient.
 The TC-83 strain was generated by passing the virus 83 times through a guinea pig heart cell culture; C-84 is a derivative of TC-83.
+Alphaviral genomes lacking the full set of structural proteins are currently being used to produce self-amplifying mRNA vaccines and may be useful for delivering therapeutic enzymes and proteins in the future.

 Society and culture

 In April 2009, the U.S. Army Medical Research Institute of Infectious Diseases at Fort Detrick reported that samples of Venezuelan equine encephalitis virus were discovered missing during an inventory of a group of samples left by a departed researcher.
 The report stated the samples were likely among those destroyed when a freezer malfunctioned.

 Biological weapon

 During the Cold War, both the United States biological weapons program and the Soviet biological weapons program researched and weaponized VEE.
 In his book Biohazard: The Chilling True Story of the Largest Covert Biological Weapons Program in the World, author Stephen Handelman details the weaponization of VEE and other biologicals including plague, anthrax, and smallpox, by Dr. Ken Alibek in the Cold War Soviet weapons programs.